Chronicle of Zuqnin: Secular history and contemporary geopolitics

 The work recounts numerous historical events such as the destruction of a Nestorian monastery in Seleucid year 1077 (766 AD) on Mt.
-Qardu and a flood in Mosul soon afterwards.'
-It offers a detailed account of the martyrdom of Cyrus of Harran when he was murdered for refusing to convert to Islam, in sharp contrast to many other Christians in the Jazira that apostatized under threat of financial instability.'
-Similarly, the text recounts the life of Mar Habib, bishop of Edessa, and a miracle in which he saved a monastery in Upper Mesopotamia from Arab invaders.'
+Qardu and a flood in Mosul soon afterwards.
+It offers a detailed account of the martyrdom of Cyrus of Harran when he was murdered for refusing to convert to Islam, in sharp contrast to many other Christians in the Jazira that apostatized under threat of financial instability.
+Similarly, the text recounts the life of Mar Habib, bishop of Edessa, and a miracle in which he saved a monastery in Upper Mesopotamia from Arab invaders.

 The narrative presents significant detail concerning the oppressive economic policies devised by the Abbasid caliphs that devastated Upper Mesopotamia.
 Once a productive area abundant in water, manpower, and agricultural capacity, the territory turned desolate and sparsely populated due to heavy taxation and overutilization.
 Toward the end of the text, the author recounts a few stories that involve Christian-Muslim relations, including the execution of a Christian who converted to Islam but later recanted.
 Both Abbasid and Umayyad taxation policies are described in detail, with special attention to the violence that often accompanied them.
 The dire consequences of Islamic rule on Christians is mentioned, especially in the densely populated regions of the Jazira.
 The Arab-Byzantine border is presented as having suffered severely.
 While relations between Christians and Muslims were frequently marked by tension and violence, those between steadfast Christians and apostates were characterized by deep mistrust and ridicule of the other's faith.

-The chronicle addresses major events like the iconoclast reforms of Yazid II, the wars of the Marwanid dynasty in Upper Mesopotamia, the career of Marwan II prior to his accession as caliph, and more generalized strife between Muslims and the Khazars and Romans.
-The compiler provides a detailed narration of church affairs in the style of Michael the Syrian’s chronicle.
-The author also points out, like John of Ephesus, that the state remains opposed to Miaphysite Orthodoxy in all form, which led to the heavy persecution of the Syriac Orthodox faithful.
+The chronicle addresses major events like the iconoclast reforms of Yazid II, the wars waged by the Marwanid dynasty in Upper Mesopotamia, the career of Marwan II prior to his rise to caliph, and the broader conflicts between Muslims and the Khazars and Romans.
+The compiler provides a detailed narration of Church affairs in the style of Michael the Syrian’s chronicle.
+The author also points out, like John of Ephesus, that the state remains opposed to Miaphysite Orthodoxy in all forms, which led to the heavy persecution of the Syriac Orthodox faithful.
 It also narrates the campaigns of the Umayyad prince Maslama against the Romans under Emperor Leo III and the Turks.
 Furthermore, the chronicle discusses the Abbasid revolution, noting the helpless conditions of Christians during that time and the hardships faced by the Arabs under the Persians.